strykstaguy/Work/Powerpoint/README.md

-Here are just a few of the works I created in Powerpoint.
+Here are just a few of the works I created in PowerPoint.

 #### Content
 1. [Voice of the Customer](#voice-of-the-customer)